osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ## 2.3 Groups
 #### Definition
-A **Group** represents a logical or physical collection of resources organized by common characteristics, boundaries, or administrative domains.
+A **Group** represents a logical or physical collection of resources organized by common characteristics, boundaries or administrative domains.
 Groups provide structure to OSIRIS topologies and enable representation of organizational, architectural or geographical boundaries.

 Groups **MAY** represent (non-exhaustive examples):